Lancelin, Western Australia: Recreational

-Edwards island is prohibited to travel to since it is high class nature reserve.
+Edwards island is prohibited to travel to since it is a high class nature reserve.

 Kitesurfing and windsurfing are popular in the ocean off Lancelin.
 Sandboarding and riding on a dune buggy, motorbike or four-wheel drive are popular on the beaches and on the dunes behind the town.

 Every March the annual colour blast event is held on the beach.

 The Lancelin District Community Association is the holder of the Guinness World Record for the largest off-road convoy.

+Erosion

+As of 2025, many of the town's businesses and houses are at risk due to coastal erosion, with much of the townsite located in close proximity to the coastline.
+An estimated 25 meters of town side beach was lost between 2020 and 2025 due to erosion.

 Climate

 Lancelin has a hot-summer mediterranean climate that is consistently warm throughout the year, resembling a typical subtropical climate but with a dry summer.